Have You Been Injured in a Hit-and-Run Accident?

 It is bad enough to be a victim of a reckless and careless driver; do not let yourself become a victim again.
 It is important that you seek legal advice as soon as possible after a hit-and-run accident.
 Over time, important evidence can be lost or destroyed.
 Witnesses may forget important information, or you may not be able to find them.
 Further, there are sometimes insurance policy notice deadlines to meet.
 Reach out to a Chicago car accident lawyer.

-A Chicago hit-and-run accident lawyer at Abels & Annes, P.C. can help you obtain the recovery you are entitled to, whether that means pursuing an at-fault party or your own insurer.
-We know your rights with respect to the law and your insurer.
+A Chicago hit-and-run accident lawyer at Abels & Annes, P.C. can help you to obtain the recovery to which you are entitled, whether that means pursuing an at-fault party or your own insurer.
+We know what your rights are with respect to the law and your own insurer.
 For a free consultation, contact the auto accident attorneys at Abels & Annes at (312) 924-7575, or by using our online form, 24 hours a day, seven days a week for a free consultation and case evaluation.